 There are some clear advantages of eating more vegetables, fruit, and whole grains (vitamins, microelements, fiber).
 But, if you drop your meat intake, you'll probably reach out for legumes, pulses, and nuts to make sure you eat enough protein.
 And this is beneficial for your health!

-- Legumes, especially soybeans, are known to lower the risk of diabetes - probably because they help you to reach a healthy body weight.
+- Legumes, especially soybeans, are known to healthy body weight. - probably because they help you to reach a

-- They help with favorable changes in your blood lipids.
+- They help with favorable changes in your .

-- Higher intake of pulses lowers the risk of cardiovascular diseases (like stroke or myocardial infarction) and reduces overall mortality.
+- Higher intake of pulses lowers the risk of (like stroke or myocardial infarction) and .

-- Eating just half of a can (100g) of legumes 4x a week results in a reduction in the risk of ischaemic heart disease by 14%.
+- Eating just half of a can (100g) of legumes 4x a week results in .

 Doesn't it all sound convincing?

 According to the newest research, the- that means the products associated with health improvement (such as vegetables, fruits, whole grains) usually have a low impact on the environment.
 It sounds like a win-win situation!

 As a take-home message, let us paraphrase the slogan from: